rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<ClearTypeEnabled value="0"/>

 ###FitToScreenEnabled
-Automatically expands the application window to fit the screen (Windows Mobile Only).
+Automatically expands the application window to fit the screen (Windows Mobile with Internet Explorer Rendering Engine Only).

 **Possible Values**